nhoiyee/smart-pantry-ai/README.md

 ### Expiry Tracking

-The application monitors food expiry dates and classifies pantry items according to their expiry status, helping users identify expired items and food that should be consumed soon.
+The application monitors food expiry dates and classifies pantry items as:

+- Fresh
+- Expiring Soon
+- Expired

+This helps users identify food that should be consumed soon and prevents expired items from being used in AI-generated food recommendations.

 ### Pantry-Aware AI

 Authenticated users can ask AI-powered questions based on the food currently available in their pantry.

-The application retrieves the user's pantry data and provides the relevant information to the OpenAI API to generate contextual recommendations.
+The application retrieves the user's pantry data and provides suitable pantry information to the OpenAI API to generate contextual recommendations.

 ### AI Recipe Generation

-Users can generate recipes based on ingredients currently available in their pantry.
+Users can generate recipes based on suitable ingredients currently available in their pantry.

-Safety logic prevents expired food items from being recommended for consumption.
+Safety logic prevents expired food items from being intentionally recommended for consumption.

-## Security
+## 🔒 Security

 Smart Pantry AI implements several security measures, including:

 - Supabase Authentication
 - User-specific database access
-- PostgreSQL Row Level Security
+- PostgreSQL Row Level Security (RLS)
 - Protected API requests
-- Environment variables for sensitive credentials
+- Server-side environment variables for sensitive credentials
 - Input validation
-- HTTPS through cloud deployment
+- API error handling
+- Expired-food safety filtering

-## Running the Project Locally
+## 💻 Running the Project Locally

 Install the project dependencies: